jessepav/lacygoill-wiki-backup/debug.md

 attention on the exact conditions in which  it happens; in turn, this allows you to better understand the cause of the problem.

-Amplifying a subtle problem whose origin is hard to locate exactly makes it more obvious.
+Amplifying a  subtle problem, whose origin  is hard to locate  exactly, makes it more obvious.